USA Green Card Process Explained: Who Qualifies and How to Apply

 Common Questions About the US Green Card Process

 Here are answers to the questions most people ask when they are working through the US green card process.
+This guide shows you how the USA green card process fits real life.

 Can I work while my green card application is pending?